HJia42/IMC_Prosperity2023/README.md

 # IMC_Prosperity2023

-This is work from someone learning about algorithmic trading as well as working on improving CS/Coding skills.
+This is work from someone learning about algorithmic trading as well as working on improving CS/Coding skills as I am learning more or less on my own (Try not to use R/R Markdown).
 Currently top 50 working alone out of 1700+ active teams and 7000+ total teams who dropped out at one point or another.
 Overall, I would first like to thank IMC Trading for the oppertunity for not only running an incredible competition but also designing it in a way that challenges what seems to be multiple asepects of a quant trader while also doing so on a smooth and good learning curve starting with a simple task to more and more complicated tasks.

 Leasons: